sense 1v

 🔊

-Conditional mood (Condizionale) of the verb vanìre
+condizionale vanire.
+Conditional mood of the verb vanire

 Tempo semplice

-Condizionale presente vanìre
+Condizionale presente vanire

 io vanirei